-We currently have 10 Board of Trustees and teammates that include 4 full-timers and seasonal interns throughout the year.
-Additionally, through 5 Committees we are able to tackle lake and land issues, boater safety, government relations, aquatic invasive species control, land conservation, preserve stewardship, fundraising, and public education.
+We are guided by a dedicated Board of Trustees and supported by a talented team that includes six full-time staff members and seasonal interns throughout the year.
+Through five active committees, WLAC tackles lake and land protection, boater safety, government relations, aquatic invasive species control, land conservation, preserve stewardship, fundraising, and public education.

 John Fettig, Treasurer